domdomdidom/capstone_public/README.md

 How'd we do this time?!?!
 Since we aren't scoring a classifier here, we don't have accuracy, precision and recall (those are methods of scoring true negatives, false positives, etc).
-We evaluate our model with Mean Squared Error.
+We evaluate our model with Root Mean Squared Error.
 Our baseline_mse is just the root mean squared error of the [mean of our y_train] * len(y_test).
 Our cold_start model looks to be about 15-20% better than our baseline!
 Yay improvement!

 Discussion of Results: